 Shopify offers various apps to help you create a maintenance mode page.
 These apps simplify the process and often offer additional customization options.

 - Browse the Shopify App Store for maintenance mode apps.

 - Choose one that suits your needs and install it.

 - Follow the app’s instructions to set up your under-construction page.

 Method 3: Create a Coming Soon Page

-Creating a “coming soon” page can also effectively communicate that your store is under construction.
+To deactivate your Shopify store, you can create a “coming soon” page that effectively communicates that your store is under construction and will be live soon.
 Here’s how:

 - Go to “Online Store” in your Shopify dashboard.

 - Create a new page or select an existing one.

 - Customize the content to inform visitors that your site is under construction.